Last updated February 27, 2021

 We may use your personal information for our own organizational purposes, such as for undertaking internal research for technological development and demonstration.
 This is not considered to be “selling” of your personal data.

-Florida Rights Restoration Coalition, a project of Tides Advocacy has disclosed the following categories of personal information to third parties for a business or commercial purpose in the preceding twelve (12) months:
+Florida Rights Restoration Coalition has disclosed the following categories of personal information to third parties for a business or commercial purpose in the preceding twelve (12) months:

 - Category A. Identifiers, such as contact details, like your real name, alias, postal address, telephone or mobile contact number, unique personal identifier, online identifier, Internet Protocol address, email address and account name.